 March 9 | 1:30pm ET / 10:30am PT

 NVCA will honor extraordinary achievement in the industry, including awarding Rising Star, Excellence in Healthcare, and Firm of the Year.
+Program to feature Moderna CEO Stephan Bancel as keynote speaker.
 More information to come!

+Creative Deal Sourcing

+March 26 | 1:00pm ET / 10:00am PT

+The global pandemic presents challenges and opportunities in scouting and diligencing potential investments.
+Join this conversation to discuss successful strategies VCs have employed to find deals in an unprecedented time.

-NVCA & Venture Forward Event: VC University LIVE with UNC
+NVCA & Venture Forward Event: VC University LIVE at UNC

 June 3-4 Our next VC University LIVE is happening with UNC.
 Anyone interested in emerging company finance can learn about cutting-edge issues in VC and connect with local leaders as well as Silicon Valley influencers.
 Learn more.